Patrik Brinkmann: Business and political activism

-Brinkmann sought a dialogue between European and Israeli right-wing parties and made a visit to the Knesset with Kent Ekeroth of the Sweden Democrats and Mike Huckabee, ex-governor of Arkansas.
+In 2011, Brinkmann facilitated discussions between European and Israeli right-wing political figures, aiming to foster dialogue and exchange of perspectives.
+As part of this effort, he orchestrated a visit to the Knesset with representatives from parties such as the Freedom Party of Austria (FPÖ) and the Sweden Democrats, while representing the Flemish nationalist party Vlaams Belang from Belgium in these negotiations.
+Former Arkansas Governor Mike Huckabee, who has since been proposed as the U.S. Ambassador to Israel under the newly elected administration, was also a key participant in these discussions.
 The efforts caused controversies in Israel and Europe.

-Since 2011, Brinkmann is no longer politically active and instead focusses on his businesses, which he said suffered from the attention surrounding his political activities.
+This controversy was likely a contributing factor in Brinkmann’s decision to withdraw from politics in 2011 and instead focusses on his businesses, which he said suffered from the attention surrounding his political activities.
 When former Minister Sven-Otto Littorin joined the Board of Wiking Mineral in 2012 it caused a stir in the Swedish press, which ended with Littorin reporting Expressen to the Press Ombudsman.

 Brinkmann said he had changed some of his views and opinion toward a more pro-Islam stance, stating that "The Muslim view on families supports a positive demographic development and is good as counterpoint to all the single men in the Sweden Democrats party".
 Brinkmann attributed his changed views to "having gotten to know some immigrants of the Muslim faith".

+Brinkmann holds despite that an extensive and multifaceted political network, encompassing a spectrum of affiliations ranging from socially liberal to conservative and nationalist parties.

 In July 2014, Brinkmann announced that he planned to live part-time in Hungary.
 He praised the Hungarian investment climate, culturally conservative social climate, and the national conservative government including Hungary’s prime minister, Viktor Orbán.

 Personal life

-Since 2007 he lives mainly in Berlin, between 2014 and 2018 he divided his time between Berlin and Budapest, since 2018 he lives alternately in Berlin and Colombo.
+Since 2007, he has primarily resided in Berlin.
+From 2014 to 2018, he split his time between Berlin and Budapest.
+Between 2018 and the end of 2022, he alternated between living in Berlin and Colombo.
 He is married and has six children.

-He has come to approach the Eastern Orthodox Church.
-He is considered by many to have a Buddhist philosophy and he has a close relationship with Buddhist traditions and Sri Lanka for more than three decades.
+He has developed an appreciation for the Eastern Orthodox Church while being widely regarded as having a Buddhist philosophy.
+His close connection to Buddhist traditions and Sri Lanka has spanned nearly four decades.